 - The Razz Berry bonus.
-If you used a Razz Berry from the item menu before throwing the Pokéball, this modifier is 1.5; otherwise, it is 1.
+If you used a Razz Berry before throwing the Pokéball, this modifier is 1.5; otherwise, it is 1.
 Each Razz Berry will affect one successful throw - that is, if your ball misses the Pokémon altogether, it won't count and the berry will stay in effect until you've successfully hit the Pokémon.
 If the capture fails, however, you'll need to use another Razz Berry to get the bonus again on the next successful throw.
 If a Razz Berry is currently active, you will be able to see it near the Pokémon's name and CP on the capture screen.

 - The medal bonus.
-When you've caught 10, 50 or 200 Pokémon of a given type (individuals, not species) of a given type - Normal, Fire, Grass and so on - you'll gain a medal for that type.
+When you've caught 10, 50 or 200 Pokémon (individuals, not species) of a given type - Normal, Fire, Grass and so on - you'll gain a medal for that type.
 These medals give a bonus to the capture rate when you're catching other Pokémon of that type: the modifier is likely 1.3 for a Gold medal, 1.2 for a Silver medal, and 1.1 for a Bronze medal (and 1 for no medal).
 For dual-type Pokémon, you'll get the average of the two types' bonuses, according to Niantic's explanation of the feature; for example, if you have the Gold Schoolkid medal for catching 200 Normal-type Pokémon and the Silver Bird Keeper medal for catching 50 Flying-type Pokémon, then when you try to capture a Pidgey (Normal/Flying), you should end up with a medal modifier of 1.25.

 If the Pokémon escapes from the ball, it may run away, which will end the encounter and cause it to disappear from your map.
 Pokémon can only run away right after escaping from a ball; you always get at least one chance to actually catch it, even if you miss with several balls first.

-Capturing a Pokémon will generally give you 100 Stardust and three candies corresponding to the Pokémon's family, depending on the evolutionary stage of the Pokémon: 100 Stardust and three candies for a first-stage such as Pidgey, 300 Stardust and five candies for a second-stage such as Pidgeotto, and 500 Stardust and ten candies for a third-stage like Pidgeot.
+Capturing a Pokémon will give you Stardust and some candy corresponding to the Pokémon's family, depending on the evolutionary stage of the Pokémon: 100 Stardust and three candies for a first-stage such as Pidgey, 300 Stardust and five candies for a second-stage such as Pidgeotto, and 500 Stardust and ten candies for a third-stage like Pidgeot.
 The first Pokémon capture of every day will give 500 additional XP and 600 Stardust instead, and for the first Pokémon you capture on the seventh day in a row, you'll get 2000 additional XP and 2400 Stardust.